sithis993/Crypter/README.md

 # Crypter

-Welcome to Crypter! a ransomware piece written entirely in Python and compiled to a Windows executable using [PyInstaller](http://www.pyinstaller.org/).
+Welcome to Crypter! a ransomware and builder package written entirely in Python and compiled to a Windows executable using [PyInstaller](http://www.pyinstaller.org/).
 This README will provide you with all of the information necessary to understand, build and use this software.

 **Please note that by making use of this repository you accept and agree with the disclaimer section of this README.**